Yasuomi Umetsu: Career

+Arms stopped producing series in 2017, and most of its staff seemingly left the company or joined its sister studio at Pierrot Plus (now Studio Signpost), with the company itself changed its name to Common Sense (keeping Arms as a trade name); and in 2020, the company officially filed for bankruptcy.

-After his last major work in 2014, Umetsu continued to contribute mainly to openings and endings to various series and occacsionally participating as a key animator for some works.
+After his last major work in 2014, Umetsu continued to contribute mainly to openings and endings to various series and occasionally participating as a key animator for some works.
 In 2015, for example, Umetsu directed the opening to Gourmet Girl Graffiti.
 He also designed the characters for Pierrot's Dynamic Chord (2017) and made the character design drafts for Kokkoku (2018).

-Since 2018, Umetsu has based his work out of studio Shaft, where he has been working on another project for several years.
+By 2017, Umetsu had a position at both Pierrot Plus (which had absorbed much of Arms' staff as its sister company) and Shaft, and was working from both locations, but by 2018 Umetsu had fully moved Shaft.
+Shinbo had originally asked Umetsu to direct several openings for him and the studio in the 2000s, but scheduling conflicts got in the way until he had the opportunity to direct the opening for And Yet the Town Moves (2010).
+The series was a precedant for Umetsu's future work with the studio as he found the company's coloring and digital photography (compositing) style to be appealing.
+However, as he was working on both Galilei Donna and Wizard Barristers at the time, he opted not to move forward with any project ideas.
+It wasn't until Wizard Barristers ended that he approached Shaft president Mitsutoshi Kubota with three ideas, of which Kubota selected one.After receiving the greenlight, he was asked to do the opening for the aforementioned Gourmet Girl Graffiti and continued contributing at other studios for the next three years.
+His work output halted in 2018 as his appearances, at other studios and at Shaft, diminished.
 He did key animation for some episodes of Magia Record (2020–2022) and was directly named by series assistant director Midori Yoshizawa as one of the contributing artists to the final episode.
 In 2021, he directed the opening to Pretty Boy Detective Club, which Shinbo said he was proud of despite the shorter production period he described it having.
 He participated in the Shaft-outsourced episode of The Café Terrace and its Goddesses in 2023 to support episode director Kouji Matsumura, a friend of his who was formerly at Pierrot Plus and Arms and had moved to Shaft in the mid-2010s.
 That year, he also contributed to The Quintessential Quintuplets∽ due to Matsumura directing an episode.
 Alongside Shouji Saeki, Umetsu has also had a strong influence on the younger staff according to animator Kazuya Shiotsuki.

-Umetsu's lengthy production was finally unveiled in 2024 as a film series titled Virgin Punk with its first part slated for a summer 2025 release.
+The project was finally unveiled in 2024 as a film series titled Virgin Punk, with its first part slated for a summer 2025 release.
 According to Umetsu, the project started pre-production at the end of 2014.